 8. Let the scalloped potatoes stand for a few minutes before serving to allow the last of the remaining liquid to be absorbed.

-Here are three easy variations of our classic scalloped potato recipe.
+Here are two easy variations of our classic scalloped potato recipe.

 In addition to the ingredients in the basic recipe, you’ll need: